WasmEdge/WasmEdge/doc/contribution.md

 ## Welcome

-[**WasmEdge**](https://github.com/WasmEdge/WasmEdge) is a high performance and enterprise-ready WebAssembly (WASM) Virtual Machine for cloud, AI, and Blockchain applications.
+[**WasmEdge**](https://github.com/WasmEdge/WasmEdge) (previously known as SSVM) is a high-performance WebAssembly (Wasm) VM optimized for Edge Computing, including Edge Clouds and Software Defined Vehicles.

 WasmEdge is developed in the open, and is constantly being improved by our **users, contributors, and maintainers**.
 It is because of you that we can bring great software to the community.